 As usual, copyright remains with the owner of the image, and you must have their express permission to re-use.
 And while we’re on the subject of permission, please only share images with Think Tasmania that you are legally entitled to share.
 These details are very important to us… we like to do the right thing.
 Always.

 We’re happy to do what we can to promote such talented photographers in Tasmania.
-Gavin is very close to having our new website (complete with online shop) up and running.
+We’re very close to having our new website (complete with online shop) up and running.
 Then we’ll have the capacity to utilise wonderful image galleries, showcasing a range of gorgeous photos.
 Summer, autumn, winter and spring… sunset, sunrise, seascape and landscape.
 People, towns, food and drink.
 As usual, anything we publish will only ever feature “all things Tasmanian”, but that subject never gets old.

 Photographers featured here are welcome to comment, giving our readers more information about their autumn photos.
 The when, where, why and how of the shot.
 That would be very useful, we think.
 And their admirers are also welcome to shower them with praise!